Workiva/over_react/doc/new_boilerplate_migration.md

 Because functional components have no instance that track consumed props, the syntax for passing unconsumed props changes within functional components.

-`UiProps` exposes a field `staticMeta` that can be used to generate an iterable containing props meta of specific mixins.
+`UiProps` exposes a field `staticMeta` that can be used to generate an iterable containing props meta for specific mixins.
 This is similar to accessing `propsMeta` within a class based component.
 Using the iterable returned from `staticMeta`'s APIs (such as `forMixins`), we can generate unconsumed props and pass them to a child component.